 While this seems like a “no-brainer” option, there are some serious repercussions for using your home as collateral.
 If you fall behind on your payments, you could lose your home.
 If you still decide to take this route, borrow as little as possible to cover the cost of your roof replacement.
 This will help ensure you can afford the monthly payments.

 Just like with a home equity loan, you can work with a bank to finance your roof work.
 However, with a personal loan, collateral is not required.
 Taking that into consideration, personal loans typically require superior credit.
 With that being said, there are some important points to consider with personal loans- such as shorter loan terms and higher interest rates.

-Higher interest rates: If you have stellar credit and a lower debit-to-income ratio, your interest rate could be as low as 4.99%.
-Conversely, however, struggling credit could see sky high interest rate in excess of 100% (depending on the lender).
+Higher interest rates: If you have stellar credit and a lower debt-to-income ratio, your interest rate could be as low as 4.99%.
+Conversely, however, struggling credit could see sky high-interest rates in excess of 100% (depending on the lender).